maitreverge/ft_transcendence/ultimate_project/user/FLO_NOTES.md

 --------------------------------------------------------------------------------
 # TO FIX LATER :
 ⛔ Health tests visible on the console, maybe put them in  `> /dev/null`

+⛔ When refreshing AUTH forms, there is a CSRF verification failed.
+When

 # 🪡🪡🪡        WORK NEEDLE        🪡🪡🪡🪡🪡🪡